thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 The Ntds.dit file is a database that stores Active Directory data, including information about user objects, groups, and group membership.
 It includes the password hashes (NTLM) for all users in the domain.

+The two types of domain controllers in AD DS that manage credentials differently are:

+- **Writable**: Each writable domain controller in the domain contains a full copy of the domain’s AD DS database, including account credentials for all accounts in the domain.
+- **Read-only**: Read-only domain controllers (RODCs) house a partial local replica with credentials for a select subset of the accounts in the domain.
+By default, RODCs do not have a copy of privileged domain accounts.

 By default, it is located in "C:\Windows\NTDS\"

 Ntds.dit is encrypted with the Password Encryption Key.
 The required Password Encryption Key is stored in the NTDS.dit file, but is encrypted itself with the BOOTKEY.
 To obtain this BOOTKEY, we need to acquire a copy of the SYSTEM registry hive from the same Domain Controller as we acquired the NTDS.dit file.

+Ntds.dit is **"stored credentials"** method

 ###### *If you don't know, now you know: [LM-hashes](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4)*